MikeTheSnowman/MikeTheSnowman.github.io/src/routes/(blog-article)/LineageOS-22_2-Samsung-S20-FE-5G/+page.md

 - Part 2: The next blog post will be me trying to get Klipper and Moonrake installed on my phone and connected to my printer.

 # One more important note!
 The **MAJORITY** of the instructions in this blog post came from LineageOS's website.
-I've modified portions of the documentation to provide updated links to files that were not accessible from the original documentation.
+I've modified portions of the documentation to provide updated links to files that were not accessible from the original documentation or I have adjusted portions of the documentation to reflect exactly what I did.

 ## My environment
 - Workstation details: